Blueberry growers protest low prices in Saint-Isidore

 Since the deal, in which the New Brunswick government exchanged 6,285 hectares of Crown land for an equal amount of private land to allow construction of the new facility, Oxford Foods has established a $184-million blueberry processing plant on the Acadian Peninsula.

 The plant can process more than 680,000 kilograms of fresh blueberries per day during the harvest.

 "It was a done deal when we got there as a new government.
 The land that was transferred to this company, the new blueberry plant, this was one of the big issues.
 The plant was not strongly connected to the transfer of the land," said Landry.

-"The big problem isn't that the plant was built, it's the fact that Jasper Wyman won't buy blueberries from the Acadian Peninsula, and Mr. Bragg [the owner of Oxford] won't take any new clients.
-It's hard for me to tell him who to accept as a client."
+"The big problem isn't that the plant was built, it's the fact that Jasper Wyman won't buy blueberries from the Acadian Peninsula, and Mr Bragg [the owner of Oxford] won't take any new clients.
+It's hard for me to tell him who to accept as a client"

-"We have too many big players involved — 25,000 acres is a lot of land and people are worried it's not worth it to keep their land, because the manufacturers will be self-sufficient."
+"We have too many big players involved.
+25,000 acres is a lot of land and people are worried it's not worth it to keep their land, because the manufacturers will be self-sufficient."

-Growers are also worried prices are stagnating.
+Growers are also worried that prices are stagnating.
 Losier receives 50 cents per pound of blueberries, which he says isn't enough, and hasn't changed in the past three years.

 The Northeast Wild Blueberry Growers Association vowed Monday to continue to push for a marketing board, and to take their concerns to Fredericton